 - 1. It is designed to be easy to understand and to customize by editing the source code. - 2.
 It makes use of the extended support for environments offered by modern troff implementations. - 3.
-It is practically easy to use.
+It is designed to be practical and easy to use.
 Macros consist of a single lowercase letter.